Using VA Loans in Washington Might Be Easier in 2022 – 2023

 As a result of these conditions, home buyers using government-backed mortgage programs (like FHA and VA) often found themselves at a disadvantage.

-VA home loans provide many benefits to our brave servicemembers and veterans.
+VA home loans provide many benefits to our brave service members and veterans.
 But they also have certain requirements that a conventional or “regular” mortgage loan does not.
 For example, any home in Washington purchased with a VA loan has to meet certain property requirements.
 But with a conventional mortgage loan, property inspections are optional.

 In a hot market, sellers who receive multiple offers might be inclined to favor those with conventional financing.

-Earlier this year, a bipartisan group from the U.S. House of Representatives sent a letter to the Department of Veterans Affairs citing these challenges.
+Recently, a bipartisan group from the U.S. House of Representatives sent a letter to the Department of Veterans Affairs citing these challenges.
 The group wants to make VA loans more competitive and therefore more beneficial to home buyers, especially in a hot housing market.

 In a letter sent to VA Secretary Denis McDonough, the representatives wrote: